datopian/ckan-ng-harvest/README.md

 ### Harvest one source

-We have one folder for each harvester.
+We have a folder for each type of harvester.
 For data.json we have _harvest/datajson_, for csw: _harvest/csw_.
-En each folder you can read specs about each process.
+In each folder you can read specs about each process.

 In general you will need:
  - a _name_ for the harvest source
  - url of the data.json
  - harvest_source_id: the ID of the harvest source
  - ckan_owner_org_id: name of the organization for all the harvested datasets
- - catalog_url you CKAN instance
+ - catalog_url your CKAN instance
- - ckan_api_key you CKAN API key
+ - ckan_api_key your CKAN API key

 Example using data from _read_harvest_sources_ and a local CKAN instance